Aarron Loggins

 Aarron Loggins (born January 9, 1985) is an American deaf performer, activist, and actor.
-He uses English and American Sign Language and worked on The C-Word, Shock Nation, short film, Warriors of the Red Ribbon and In Good Hands. in 2019, Loggins performed the National Anthem and America the Beautiful at Super Bowl LIII in American Sign Language alongside singer Gladys Knight.
+He uses English and American Sign Language and worked on The C-Word, Shock Nation, Warriors of the Red Ribbon and In Good Hands.
+In 2019, Loggins performed the National Anthem and America the Beautiful at Super Bowl LIII in American Sign Language alongside singer Gladys Knight.

 Early life and education

-Loggins was born on January 9, 1985, in Joliet IL.
-He moved to Washington DC after graduated from Joliet Central High School.
+Loggins was born on January 9, 1985, in Joliet, Illinois.
+He moved to Washington, DC, after graduating from Joliet Central High School.
 He then attended Gallaudet University.
 He graduated in 2008 with a Bachelor's degree in Theater Arts.

-Loggins is a member of Phi Beta Sigma fraternity. and Most Worshipful Prince Hall Grand Lodge (Widow's Son #7).
+Loggins is a member of Phi Beta Sigma fraternity and the Most Worshipful Prince Hall Grand Lodge (Widow's Son #0007).

 He was the Mister Deaf International of 2014.